 • Configure the player skin

-Configure the skin for an HTML5 player
+Configure the skin for the HTML5 player

-Note For more information about the configurations, see the CSS file aliplayer-min.css of the player.
+For more information about the configurations, see the CSS file aliplayer-min.css of the player.
 The following sample code provides an example on how to configure a large play button.
 For more information, see Configure the player skin.

 .prism-player .prism-big-play-btn {